kubeshop/botkube-docs/docs/installation/socketslack/index.md

   Alternatively, you can also update the configuration at runtime as documented [here](../../configuration/#updating-the-configuration-at-runtime)

-### Delete BotKube from Slack workspace
+### Delete Botkube from Slack workspace

 - Go to the [Slack apps](https://api.slack.com/apps) page,
-- Click on "BotKube", scroll to bottom, and click on "Delete App" button.
+- Click on "Botkube", scroll to bottom, and click on "Delete App" button.

-## Remove BotKube from Kubernetes cluster
+## Remove Botkube from Kubernetes cluster

-Execute following command to completely remove BotKube and related resources from your cluster.
+Execute following command to completely remove Botkube and related resources from your cluster.

 ```bash
 helm uninstall botkube